uoe-agents/SaMI/README.md

 # SaMI
 This is the official implementation of Skill-aware Mutural Information (SaMI) from the paper Skill-aware Mutual Information Optimisation for Generalisation in Reinforcement Learning.

+SaMI is a plug-and-play module that can be integrated with any Meta-RL algorithm.
+In this repository, we provide implementations of two baselines: CCM and TESAC.
+We have also equipped these baselines with SaMI, resulting in SaSSM and SaTESAC.

-### Environment
+### Requirements
+We assume you have access to MuJoCo and we shared some experience on deal with potentional issues, see file [install_mujoco-py.md](install_mujoco-py.md).

+You may need to install some required dependencies when creating a conda encironment:

 ```bash
 python>=3.9